djarvis/ST-Edge-Drivers/README.md

 # SmartThings Edge Drivers

+I forked and modified this to include a 3rd zone for my Onkyo receiver and I also added a "PAUSE" command for raw command input since certain commands wouldn't work without a pause.

 Channel invitations are available in the linked SmartThings Community topics.
 Drivers that lack a SmartThings Community topic have not been shared to a publicly-available channel.

 # Consolidated Drivers